queicherius/software-defined-infrastructure/docs/1-dns.md

 ## Basic configuration

-Now that we have a up and running DNS server, we create a folder for the zones we want to set up our nameserver for.
+Now that we have a running DNS server, we create a folder for the zones we want to set up.

 ```bash
 mkdir /etc/bind/zones
 ```

 We setup the forward lookup zone in `/etc/bind/zones/db.mi.hdm-stuttgart.de`.
-This maps hostnames to IP-Adresses.
+This maps hostnames to IP adresses.

 ```
 $TTL    604800